SpellholdStudios/1pp/README.md

     - Replaced macros with functions whenever possible.
     - Copy entire folders instead of infinite lines (COPY \~1pp/folder/file.ext\~ \~override\~ or ACTION_FOR_EACH file IN list BEGIN COPY \~1pp/folder/file.ext\~ \~override\~ END).
     - Group actions or patches with ACTION_FOR_EACH and PATCH_FOR_EACH whenever possible.
-    - Used new and more efficient WeiDU functions (not released when Erephine wrote this mod) and Gwendolyne's patch functions to optimize the coding (e.g. ADD_ITEM_EQEFFECT, ALTER_EFFECT and ALTER_ITEM_HEADER replace so many lines of codes!).                                                                          *
+    - Used new and more efficient WeiDU functions (not released when Erephine wrote this mod) and Gwendolyne's patch functions to optimize the coding (e.g. ADD_ITEM_EQEFFECT, ALTER_EFFECT and ALTER_ITEM_HEADER replace so many lines of codes!).
     - Avoids copying and overwriting the same files again and again...
-  - Updated readme (1pp now supports translated readmes)
+  - Updated readme (1pp now supports translated readmes).
-  - Added French translation (Gwendolyne)
+  - Added French translation (Gwendolyne).
   - Traification.
 Feel free to provide me with translations.
 I will include them as soon as possible.
   - Updated WeiDU installer to v246.

 b.
 Components specific changes and fixes:
   - [114] 1ppv4: Softer Spell Effects (114_effects.tph)
     - Replaced READLN action \~WARNING: This component will only work properly with 3D support enabled (alpha blending).
 Installing this component on BG2 in software rendering mode IS NOT A GOOD IDEA.\~ with reading '3D Acceleration=1' in baldur.ini before running the component.
     - Function GW_MODIFY_PROJ replaces Lollorian's BWP Fixpack patch (114_effects.tph.patch: modify new projectile values in ALL spell headers) which was inefficient and patched nothing.
 Moreover, it was using a wrong offset coding for ITM files.